Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Finally, the provider might ask your child to perform some physical activity.
 The test is repeated to see how the activity affects your child’s breathing and symptoms.

 Although spirometry is a useful test, it may not work children younger than age 5.

 Most children with asthma have allergies that make their breathing problems worse.
-Your child's health care provider may order tests to check for allergies.
+Your child's healthcare provider may order tests to check for allergies.
 If allergies are found, you can take steps to limit your child’s exposure to those allergens.
-Allergy testing may require a referral to a specialist.
+To get allergy testing, you may need a referral to a specialist.